Key Takeaways

 Because minimum liability coverage offers limited protection, drivers who carry only this coverage may face significant out-of-pocket expenses after a serious accident, especially if repair costs, medical bills, or legal claims exceed policy limits.
 For this reason, minimum liability insurance is most commonly chosen by drivers with older vehicles that are fully paid off or vehicles with lower market value.

-How Car Insurance Prices Vary Across Florida Cities
+Average Car Insurance Cost Across Florida Cities

 Car insurance rates vary significantly across Florida, and car insurance rates by city in Florida are influenced by local traffic congestion, population density, theft and crime rates, and claim frequency.
 In general, cities with heavier traffic, higher accident rates, and more expensive vehicle repair costs tend to have higher average premiums.